Free Website Content - My Google Wish List

 Google seems to flip-flop on the issue of allowing competitors

 to bid on branded words in their AdWords accounts.
-The current
+The

-in the advertisement, but competitors can still bid on trademarked
+use a trademark in the advertisement, but competitors

-terms.
-A company Google's size should have more respect
+size should have more respect for trademarks.
+I really

-for trademarks.
-I really wish Google would stand firm on
+wish Google would stand firm on the issue of trademarks

-the issue of trademarks and prevent competitors from bidding
+and prevent competitors from bidding on the terms.

 12. Bury the Sandbox.

-Dispose of the sandbox or aging delay, or heck get rid of
+Dispose of the sandbox or aging delay, or heck get rid

 13. Let Me Be Anonymous!